pactus-project/pactus.org/docs/learn/basic/genesis.md

 ## Genesis information

-In Zarb, genesis information is defined inside the `genesis.json` file.
+In Pactus, genesis information is defined inside the `genesis.json` file.
 It contains the consensus parameters like size of validator set or fee settings.
 It also defines the Treasury account and bootstrap validators’ information.
-Here is an exmaple of `genesis.json` in Zarb:
+Here is an example of `genesis.json` in Pactus:

 ```json
 {